 The Phoenix Coyotes signed veteran free-agent forward Greg Adams on Sept.
 1, 1998.
 He scored 38 goals and 89 points over the next two seasons with the team.
 He signed with the Florida Panthers in 2000 for a 17th and final season in the NHL.

 Thomas Vanek signed with the Canucks on Sept.
 1, 2017.
 He scored 17 goals and 41 points in his 61 games in Vancouver.
-At the 2018 NHL trade deadline, Vanek was traded to the Columbus Blue Jackets for Jussi Jokinen and Tyler Motte, who has been a big contributor during the Canucks’ 2020 Stanley Cup playoff run.
+At the 2018 NHL Trade Deadline, Vanek was traded to the Columbus Blue Jackets for Jussi Jokinen and Tyler Motte, who was a big contributor during the Canucks’ 2020 Stanley Cup playoff run.

 Happy Birthday to You

 There have been 20 players born on this date who played in the NHL over the years.